 - Dr Stephen Andrew Arbury, Professor of Art History, Radford University, USA and

-- Dr Nicholas N. Patricios, Professor & Dean Emeritus, School of Architecture, University of Miami, USA
+- Dr Nicholas N. Patricios, Vice President of Strategic Planning & Analysis, ATINER, Dean Emeritus & Professor, School of Architecture, University of Miami, USA

 - Mr Hugh O’Gorman, Head of Acting, California State University, Long Beach, USA

 - Dr. Gregory A. Katsas, Vice President of Academic Affairs, ATINER & Associate Professor, The American College of Greece-Deree College, Greece

 - Dr Gregory T. Papanikos, President, ATINER

 - Mr Kostas Katsigiannis, Expert on Ancient Sports & Arts and Ex-General Director, Greek National Tourism Organization

 - Mr Gamal El-Sayed Yakout, Lecturer, Faculty of Arts, Department of Theater, Alexandria University, Egypt

 Who can attend: Students (graduate and undergraduate) and non-students (practitioners, researchers, academics) who would like to learn about ancient Greek art and architecture.